-However, the design of the study was not completely balanced, because the non-identified disclosures included wording that were not used in the identified disclosures.
-Specifically, it is still possible that the “Marketing Content” types of disclosure could have been effective if they were accompanied by the company’s name.
-Similarly, the disclosure of “Advertisement” may also benefit from including the identification of the marketing agent or company.
-If such a result would be found, it would more strongly support the conclusion that it is the specific remedy of identification that is helping consumers correctly detect advertisement and that would substantiate the causal claim of this research, and would also aid policy-makers in recommending this remedy in practice.
-We thus conducted another study to replicate and extend the findings of Study 1 to other types of disclosures and to also conduct another examination of whether the identified disclosure remedy affects different individuals in a similar manner.
+However, the design of the study was not completely balanced, because the non-identified disclosures included wording that was not used in the identified disclosures.
+Specifically, it is still possible that the Marketing Content type of disclosure could have been effective if it accompanied the company’s name.
+Similarly, the disclosure of Advertisement may also benefit from including the identification of the marketing agent or company.
+If such a result would be found, it would more strongly support the conclusion that it is the specific remedy of identification that is helping consumers correctly detect advertisement and that would substantiate the causal claim of this research as well as aid policy-makers in recommending this remedy in practice.
+We thus conducted another study to replicate and extend the findings of Study 1 to other types of disclosures and to examine whether the identified disclosure remedy affects different individuals in a similar manner.

 Study 2